c-zhenhao/solana-ga-class/README.md

 Learning Topics:
 - What is Web3, Blockchain, and Solana
 - How to connect your wallet
-- How to mint a token?
+- ~How to mint a token?~ didnt happen lol